Rhodes Holidays 2025/2026

 Natural sand and pebble beaches

 Rhodes’ coastline is littered with natural sand and pebble beaches, some of the most beautiful in all of Greece.
 You can stretch out on warm, yellow sand with the wide blue ocean ahead and pine-forested mountains behind.
-The island is a popular spot for watersports, with a natural breeze that heads off the high summer heat.
+Holidays to Rhodes are popular for watersports, with a natural breeze that heads off the high summer heat.
 With Blue Flag beaches you can expect clean, safe shores to relax with the whole family and enjoy a swim.
+They’re perfect for those low, or no spend days, that’s why cheap Rhodes holidays are such a popular pick.

-Saint Paul’s Bay, Ladiko and Kalithea are often listed as the best beaches in Rhodes, while Kolymbia is a pleasant seaside resort between Rhodes Town and Lindos – ideal for families looking for a quieter destination to enjoy All Inclusive holidays to Rhodes from.
-The pebble beach at Ixia and southern beach of Prassonissi are both popular with windsurfers and kite surfers.
+Saint Paul’s Bay, Ladiko and Kalithea are often listed as the best beaches in Rhodes, while Kolymbia is a pleasant seaside resort between Rhodes Town and Lindos – ideal for families looking for a quieter destination to spend time together.